Skip to content

 2. The managing authority of the care home or hospital;

-3. Any donee or Deputy;
+3. Any Attorney or Deputy;

 4. Any IMCA appointed under section 37, section 39A, section 39C or section 39D; and